The best way to experience Ireland is by car. Join us on our west coast Ireland road trip to see where we went during

 We carefully plotted our journey and started with a detour to Cork for lunch before we drove west to Dingle.
 During the week, we visited County Kerry, County Clare, County Galway and County Mayo before we ended our trip back in Dublin.

-Don’t be shocked if Dingle Peninsula looks familiar.
+Don’t be perplexed if Dingle Peninsula looks familiar.
 Hollywood has filmed movies here including Ryan’s Daughter, Far & Away and, yes, Star Wars: Episode I. This makes perfect sense since the Dingle Peninsula is an incredibly beautiful part of the world.

 Located in County Clare, The Burren is a vast and utterly unique area marked by an extremely rocky landscape.
 Formed ages ago and probably not so different today as it was way back then, the rocky limestone land is a stark contrast to the rolling green landscape that is so prevalent in the nearby Irish countryside.